 A teacher candidate will complete his or her edTPA during Student Teaching II.
-Double majors complete only one edTPA, typically during his or her first Student Teaching II experience.
+Double majors complete only one edTPA, typically during their first Student Teaching II experience.

 Teacher candidates participate in mandatory edTPA training.
-This will be conducted by the edTPA Coordinator and the college student teaching supervisors via face-to-face and online forums.
+This will be conducted by the edTPA coordinator and the college student teaching supervisors via face-to-face and online forums.